resist-js/resist/docs/en-US/STRUCTURE.md

 - [release.yml](https://github.com/resist-js/resist/blob/master/.github/workflows/release.yml)

-> The purpose of this Github Action is to prepare and publish a new release.
+> The purpose of this GitHub Action is to prepare and publish a new release.
 > The actions performed in this process are as follows:
 >
 > - Notify slack that a Release is in progress